in-person book discussions ARE HELD ON THE LAST Thursday OF THE MONTH AT 1:00 PM.

-We meet virtually to discuss our ideas, interpretations, and opinions of the selected book.
+We will meet in the Library’s Program Room to discuss our ideas, interpretations, and opinions of the selected book.
 Register at the circulation desk, by phone, or email one month prior to the discussion to allow time for checking out and reading the book.
 Everyone is welcome.

 February 25— The Book Woman of Troublesome Creek by Kim Michele Richardson.
 The folks of Troublesome Creek have to scrap for everything- everything except books, that is.
 Thanks to Roosevelt’s Kentucky pack Horse Library Project, Troublesome’s got it’s very own traveling librarian, Cussy Mary Carter.